 Harvest assumptions included in the model must be financially viable.
-The Project Operator must demonstrate that the growth and harvesting regime assumed for the preliminary unadjusted baseline is financially feasible through one of the following means: A financial analysis of the anticipated growth and harvesting regime that captures all relevant costs and returns, taking into consideration all legal, physical, and biological constraints.
+The Project Operator must demonstrate that the growth and harvesting regime assumed for the preliminary unadjusted baseline is financially feasible through a financial analysis of the anticipated growth and harvesting regime that captures all relevant costs and returns, taking into consideration all legal, physical, and biological constraints.
 Cost and revenue variables in the financial analysis may be based on regional norms or on documented costs and returns for the Project Area or other properties in the project's Assessment Area.

-A project with a declining baseline is assumed at least break even in the management effort that could be focused on stewardship objectives that include road management, watercourse restoration, fuels management, etc. A financially viable project is defined in this protocol as a project that has a net present value of at least \$0 using a discount rate of 4%.
-This would indicate a management regime that does not lose money in the practice of performing long-term forest management activities, including road management, watercourse restoration, fuels management, etc-that may be focused on

-A financial tool (to be developed) is available on the Reserve's website.
-Inputs to the teeanalysis include the volume of species harvested, logging and hauling costs, delivered log prices, and forest management costs.
+A financially viable project is defined in this protocol as a project that has a positive net present value using a discount rate of 4%.
+This would indicate a management regime that does not lose money in the practice of performing long-term forest management activities, including road management, watercourse restoration, fuels management, etc. Inputs to the analysis include the volume of species harvested, logging and hauling costs, delivered log prices, and forest management costs.
 A calculation workbook for this analysis will be made available by the Reserve, but use of this tool is optional.